knxd/knxd/doc/inifile.rst

 This driver attaches to the multicast system.
 It is a minimal version of the "router" server's routing code (no tunnel server, no discovery).

-Never use this driver and the "router" server on the same multicast address.
+Never use this driver and the "ets_router" server on the same multicast address.

   * multicast-address (string: IP address)